stanma/vagrant/README.md

    - Vagrantfile
    - bootstrap.sh
 - Windows
   - Vagrantfile

-- Vagrantfile - main file for Vagrant enviroment.
-Contains just basic example (fix for symlinking in Windows included in Linux version)
-- bootstrap.sh - list of latest software you want to install from shell (contains php, ruby, nodejs)
+Vagrantfile - main file for Vagrant enviroment.
+Contains just basic example (fix for symlinking in Windows included in Linux version). bootstrap.sh - list of latest software you want to install from shell (contains php, ruby, nodejs).

 #Usage
 ##Important - this configuration requires vagrant 1.6 or higher